Learning Environments Action Research Network (LEARN)

 Wildfires are increasing in frequency and severity, exposing more children to smoke and displacement.
 This scoping review summarizes research showing significant physical, mental, and academic impacts on school-age children.

-For K-12 leaders, wildfire and smoke events are no longer rare emergencies — they are predictable environmental stressors that demand year-round planning and equity-focused responses.
+For K-12 leaders, wildfire and smoke events are no longer rare emergencies — they are predictable environmental stressors that demand year-round planning.

 Key Insights: